 - Bacteriology: Staci Francis, the Department Administrator with over ten years of experience with BTP

-- Biomedical Engineering: M. Elizabeth Meyerand, a BTP trainer
+- Biomedical Engineering: M. Elizabeth Meyerand, a BTP mentor

 - Chemical & Biological Engineering: Eric Codner, Undergraduate Lab Director